rollbar/docs/api/projects.md

 ## List project access tokens

+Lists all access tokens for the specified project.

     GET /api/1/project/:id/access_tokens

 ## List your projects

-Lists projects for the authenticated account.
+Lists all projects for the authenticated account.

     GET /api/1/projects